 This is why people describe the unwinding like peeling layers of an onion.

 Also at play, the experiences are unresolved because they where painful.
 Rather than face the pain, we learned ways to suppress it and hide it from ourselves.
-This is a useful strategy at peaks times but held long term is trouble.
+This is a useful strategy at peak times but held long term is trouble.
 The resulting story elements can point away from us, placing blame on others or circumstances.
 “Money is evil” or “Bosses can’t be trusted.”

 Most people run their lives thinking their stories are more-or-less true and stay oblivious to their core impulses.
 And yet these stories mask our honest experience of life and happiness.
 The suppression also takes an incredible amount of energy to contain.
 Yet because it’s our usual experience, we consider it “normal”.